bkushigian/bkushigian.github.io/_posts/2024-07-09-poker-diaries-volume-3.md

 randomness we can talk about certain statistical properties such as the _mean_.
 Roughly, the mean of some random event is what we expect to happen, on average, if we were to observe that random event a bajillion times.
-Yeah yeah, this definition is a bit circular, elliptical at the very least, but we're not gonna let that stop us.
+Yeah yeah, this definition is a bit circular, but it gets the point across so let's not let that stop us.
+The mean is sometimes called the _expected value_, or _EV_.
+In poker and in life we want to do things that have positive expected value.

 Another property in the face of randomness is _variance_.
 An intuitive definition of variance is how much data points differ from the mean.
 High